Aragonski97/crow_crawler/README.md

 The crawler expects mandatory foreign_id column which represents id of the final product and it has to be int.
 This was for my uses only, can easily be tweaked in ConnectionObject.upload_file.
 It's fullest potential can be seen when working with paginated architectures such as Ebay's, although I had no need of crawling Ebay in particular.

 Have in mind that I am working on this project for a couple of months now, so my skills have progressed, which is why you might encounter code which is not uniformly written.
+Initially it was supposed to be much smaller, but as my skills grew so did my curiosity.

 Loop Crawler currently supports MySQL database connection only, but since the underlying engine / ORM is SQLAlchemy, this can easily be tweaked to support other SQL databases.
 There is also support for AWS S3 architecture, although this was only used in testing.